Africa

 by multinational conglomerates and the active competition

-currently in place in the sector have all contributed
+currently in place have all contributed

-African countries such as Uganda, Tanzania,
+African countries such as Uganda, Tanzania, Nigeria,

 the Sudan, South Africa and Kenya, their telecommunication